SashaBoguraev/Settlers-OCaml/INSTALL.md

 ## Running

 In order to run this game, please run `dune exec bin/main.exe` within the directory.
 This should start our game.
-Players one and two will be prompted to put down their pieces in order: Player 1, Player 2, Player 2, Player 1.
-If you try to put down two pieces in the same position, this will not be allowed.
-At the end of setup, players hands and positions will be printed.
+Instructions on how to play will appear.
+They are also located in the README.